joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5654377/2024/07/23/vikings-christian-darrisaw-extension/

 **Rams QB Matthew Stafford's deal gets done — for many reasons**\
-`Reworking Stafford's contract is, of course, good for the Rams' QB, but it's also good for the rest of the team.`\
+`Reworking Stafford's contract is, of course, good for the quarterback, but it's also good for the rest of the team.`\
 https://nytimes.com/athletic/5654081/2024/07/23/rams-matthew-stafford-contract-quarterback/

 **Proposed Charter Revision Hints at Mayor Adams’s Spat With City Council**\